goatfiles/dmscripts/README.md

 + dm-usbmount - mount/unmount usb drives using dmenu.
 No fancy daemon required

 # Dependencies

 Of course, dmenu is a dependency for all of these scripts.
 To see the dependencies of each individual script, check the top commented block of text in each script.

 # Installation

+Note: No current install method supports the sample config files, please see the configuration guide below if you wish to use a custom config file.

 ## Installation on Arch